 #6: YWT Raise

 This is another humbling exercise for the mid-back.
 I usually teach this with just bodyweight at first and then maybe adding 2.5-10lbs per hand as the athlete progresses.
 Don’t worry about the weight, just focus on using the right muscles at each phase.
+We will even do this as a bodyweight exercise with no resistance, just focusing on the motion, or add a very light exercise band.

 Rowing Benefits: Like the OHP and batwing row, the YWT raise contributes to building a strong upper back to build that rock solid connection from torso power to the oar.